arachnetech/homebridge-mqttthing/README.md

 Accessories supporting message confirmation list the topics supporting message confirmation below.

 Mqttthing can optionally set an accessory as 'offline' when it doesn't receive confirmation messages.
-By default it does this is a `getOnline` topic hasn't been configured - i.e. if online state isn't already being managed explicitly.
+By default it does this if a `getOnline` topic hasn't been configured - i.e. if online state isn't already being managed explicitly.
 However, this behaviour can be overridden.
 Set `confirmationIndicateOffline` to `true` to indicate offline ('No Response') even when a `getOnline` topic is configured, or set `confirmationIndicateOffline` to `false` to disable offline indication when there is no response.

 ### Codecs